phillipclapham/quasar/README.md

   - For ChatGPT see the optional steps below for additional optimization.
 - Enjoy!

-**NOTE**: For long conversations you may need to repaste the instructions at some point to remind the AI of its prime directives.
-When you do do simple preface your paste with a message telling the AI you are refreshing its instructions.
+**NOTE**: During long conversations you may find that the AI will start to forget these instructions.
+When that happens simply ask the AI to refresh it's memory of the instructions you pasted.
+If that does not work simply repaste the instructions again prefaced by a short message to the AI that you are refreshing it's instructions.

 ## <a id="#-the-basics"></a> The Basics: